Florida Cerebral Palsy Lawyer

 Helping You Pursue Justice for Your Child

 If your son or daughter is showing symptoms of or has been diagnosed with cerebral palsy, you may be wondering whether a mistake during delivery was the cause.
-At Freidin Brown, P.A., our Florida birth injury lawyers have 100 years of collective experience investigating negligence and medical malpractice cases.
+At Freidin Brown, P.A., our Florida Cerebral Palsy lawyers have 100 years of collective experience investigating negligence and medical malpractice cases.
 We can help determine when the brain injury that caused your child’s cerebral palsy occurred and help stop a health care professional from making the same mistake twice.

 What is Cerebral Palsy?